 Risk assessments have been marketed as the panacea for bail reform all over the country.
 Risk assessments are designed as a systematic process for evaluating the potential risks involved in a future criminal activity or posing a danger to the community.
 They also determine if a defendant is likely to appear in court.
 Finally, a risk score is assigned based on such evaluation and recommends if the defendant can safely be released into the community while their case is winding through the criminal justice system.

 Risk assessments supposedly take the bias out of the release equation and don’t depend on whether or not someone has the financial means to secure their release.
 In essence, a fairer pretrial release system.
 For example, violent offenders would not be recommended for release unless strong conditions are added.
 In contrast, those charged with non-violent offenses would most likely be recommended for release.
 This is what those who propose the use of risk assessments would have you believe.

 Fact: dangerous and violent offenders have been given very low assessment risk scores across the country, which ties into a recommendation for release.

 Senator Kennedy, in his opinion, stated that the Metropolitan Crime Commission found:

 37.6 percent of people arrested for violent felonies in New Orleans during the third and fourth

 quarters of 2018 received the lowest risk level score of one; and

 That included more than 32 percent of the people arrested for homicide and 36.5 percent of people arrested for rape.

-Alan Parson and Richard Sansbury were charged with the robbery of a New Orleans pharmacy in which workers were tied up and a police officer shot.
+Alan Parson and Richard Sansbury were charged with a New Orleans pharmacy robbery.
+Workers were tied up, and a police officer was shot.
 They received a risk assessment score of “one.”

 Neither Parson nor Sansbury is from Louisiana.
 They are believed to be part of an Indianapolis gang responsible for pharmacy robberies in multiple states.
 But a computer algorithm deems them a minimal risk to public safety.